The Article that put Me -us- on Secretary of State Padilla’s Radar

 Or perhaps you have this sinking feeling in the pit of your stomach and you’re saying to yourself, “oh no not again,” then call the following Senators and let them know how you’re feeling about passing a bill before all the facts are in.

 There is absolutely no reason this bill needs to be fast-tracked and therefore should be given proper time to weigh the data, and hear why deregulation, against much evidence, is better for California.

 [UPDATE 10/12/2020: shortly after this article was published we called Senator Padilla, asking for a meeting.
 It was granted.
 Me, my vice president and three moms who had graduated from the One Million NIU program met with the Senator at the Firehouse Inn in downtown L.A.
 At the time, I did not think twice about why the most powerful state senator in California would take a meeting with a tiny non-profit organization from East L,.A.
-Today I look at this meeting with the Senator, now Secretary of State, as a missed opportunity…to make a demand – rookie mistake]
+Today I look at this meeting with the Senator, now Secretary of State, [now Senator] as a missed opportunity…rookie mistake.]

 Originally published April 16, 2012